 Jason Cannizzo has more than 20 years of experience in the IT industry with 13+ related to the Health and Human Services sector.
 He is a proven leader in managing the design and implementation of large and intricate information management systems.
 Jason is also familiar with regulatory requirements for designing, and deploying systems in a state government environment and is able to conform with shifting priorities, demands, and timelines through analytical and problem-solving capabilities.
 Adept at managing complex issues and reaching practical solutions in a cost effective and timely manner, he has strong familiarity with project management disciplines and tools, especially as they relate to the software development lifecycle.
 Jason is a Certified Project Management Professional (PMP), Professional in Business Analysis (PBA), and Scrum Master (CSM).

-André Feijóo, MPA, CSPO, is a Senior Research Associate/Subject Matter Expert at WRMA, Inc., a Trimetrix Company and a member of the APS TARC since the Center’s inception.
+André Feijóo, MPA, CSPO, is a Senior Research Associate/Subject Matter Expert at the APS TARC and a member of the team since the Center’s inception.
 Mr. Feijóo is the NAMRS liaison of 12 states including the 5 major U.S. territories and provides technical assistance, training, and guidance of their NAMRS data submission.
 Mr. Feijóo brings more than thirteen years of progressively responsible experience with programs and services for the protection of vulnerable populations working within the federal and community-based organization sectors.

-Nicole B. Fettig, PhD is a Research Manager, Subject Matter Expert at WRMA, Inc, a TriMetrix company.
+Nicole B. Fettig, PhD is a Research Manager, Subject Matter Expert with the APS TARC.
 She is an applied developmental psychologist with more than 10 years of experience studying child development, child and adolescent mental health, and the experience of maltreatment across the lifespan.
 Specifically, her work applies a broad range of rigorous research and evaluation methodologies to better understand the incidence and prevalence of different types of maltreatment across the lifespan; risk factors associated with maltreatment; perpetrator characteristics; outcomes related to maltreatment; and prevention and interventions for individuals and their families.
-Dr. Fettig is also an experienced science communicator, serving as an adjunct faculty at two Universities in the D.C. metropolitan area, publishing in peer reviewed journals, and disseminating research findings to a wide variety of audiences including professional conference presentations and reports to Congress.
+Dr. Fettig is also an experienced science communicator, serving as an adjunct faculty at two Universities in the DC metropolitan area, publishing in peer reviewed journals, and disseminating research findings to a wide variety of audiences including professional conference presentations and reports to Congress.
 Dr. Fettig’s recent research for the APS TARC has led ACL’s Predicting Risk of Adult Maltreatment project aimed to leverage artificial intelligence, machine learning, and other tools to investigate patterns of risk and protective factors across multiple data sources to identify associations with reported incidence of adult maltreatment.
-During the first phase of the project, Dr. Fettig led the research team in conducting extensive literature reviews and environmental scans as well as the convening of a technical expert panel to provide subject and technical matter expert input to ACL on the trajectory of the project.
-The results demonstrated promise for this methodology, as well as elucidated some similarities and differences among the risk factors associated with different maltreatment experiences.
-Dr. Fettig continues to work in close collaboration with social science subject matter experts; data scientists; and cloud computing architects and developers to develop algorithms that can be applied to determine the probability of abuse, neglect, and exploitation of older and disabled adults.

-Leslie McGee is Senior Research Associate/Subject Matter Expert with WRMA, Inc., a Trimetrix Company.
+Leslie McGee is Senior Research Associate/Subject Matter Expert with the APS TARC.
 She is a member of the APS TARC team, providing support and technical assistance to state APS programs and federal grant recipients.
 Leslie has more than 32 years of service in the protective services field, working in both child protective services (CPS) and APS.
 Her background includes direct service casework and supervision at the county level, as well as program administration at the state level.
 Leslie retired from the Ohio Department of Job and Family Services after serving for almost 20 years as the state program administrator for child and adult protective services.
 In that capacity, Leslie was responsible for the development and advancement of practice, policy and programming for both the CPS and APS systems.

-Karl Urban is a Senior Research Manager with WRMA, Inc., a Trimetrix Company, and is the Team Lead for the National Adult Maltreatment Reporting System, leads or supports the Adult Protective Services Technical Assistance Resource Center technical assistance and evaluation projects, and provides management support to development of the new Older Americans Act Reporting System.
+Karl Urban is a Senior Research Manager with the APS TARC, and is the Team Lead for the National Adult Maltreatment Reporting System, and leads or supports the Adult Protective Services Technical Assistance Resource Center technical assistance and evaluation projects.
 Before joining WRMA, Mr. Urban had a 25-year career in Texas state government, culminating in serving as a Director and Assistant Commissioner in the Adult Protective Services program.
 Prior to APS, Mr. Urban worked on aging and disability issues, including serving as Manager of Policy Analysis and Support at the Texas Department of Aging and Disability Services, Deputy Director at the Texas Department on Aging and as a member of the Texas Council on Developmental Disabilities, Statewide Health Coordinating Council, and Governor's Advisory Council on Physical Fitness.
-Mr. Urban’s experience has also included planning, policy analysis and consulting positions at the Texas Health and Human Services Commission and the Office of the Governor and in the private and non-profit sectors.
 He has BA degree in Government from Abilene Christian University and a MA in Public Affairs from the LBJ School at The University of Texas at Austin.